 In addition to the services included in each payroll package, ADP offers add-on features like time and attendance tracking, employee retirement services, benefits administration, and recruiting assistance.

-FYI: Employee benefit options include group health insurance and business insurance through insurance agents who have partnered with ADP.
+Employee benefit options include group health insurance and business insurance through insurance agents who have partnered with ADP.

 Here’s a short list of our favorite ADP features overall: